-I’m currently on a postdoctoral fellowship at The Francis Crick Institute, London.
-Before that, I was a postdoc with Peter Olmsted at Georgetown University, affiliated with the CAPITALS programme grant.
-Before that I did a PhD at Leeds with Mike Evans — his website is here.
-My work is focused on how physics concepts like phase transitions, kinetics, and heterogeneity apply to soft and biological matter.
-So far, this has involved polydispersity in colloids, phase separation and asymmetry in lipid membranes, and, presently, mechanical feedback in tissue development.
+I’m on a postdoctoral fellowship at The Francis Crick Institute, London.
+Until recently I was a postdoc with Peter Olmsted at Georgetown University, affiliated with the CAPITALS membrane programme grant.
+Before that, I did a PhD at Leeds with Mike Evans — his website is here.
+My research has focused on how physics concepts like phase transitions, kinetics, and heterogeneity apply to soft and biological matter.
 More detail is here.

 I am a natural communicator and have experience in outreach with schools, public speaking events and audio and video interviews.
 I’ve worked in technical copywriting and support during a stint with Avid.

 I have taught university undergraduates about programming, physics, maths and practical labs.